google/fonts/cc-by-sa/knowledge/modules/advancing_type/lessons/space/content.md

 [ILLO]
 Length of text/various ways to see it

-2. Horizontally, the measure of the height is where “em square” comes from, though when the font of a script and design are proportionally spaced (as in many Latin scripts), the horizontal dimension of each glyph represents the default spacing of each character.
+Two: Horizontally, the measure of the height is where “em square” comes from, though when the font of a script and design are proportionally spaced (as in many Latin scripts), the horizontal dimension of each glyph represents the default spacing of each character.
 This allows them the best spacing solution in consideration with all the other characters in the font.
 (So far, this is true of all scripts, and all designs.)

 [ILLO]
 Glyphs of different widths.
 Monospaced all one width.